Practical Compliance Guideline

 This Practical Compliance Guideline sets out a practical administration approach to assist taxpayers in complying with relevant tax laws.
 Provided you follow this guideline in good faith, the Commissioner will administer the law in accordance with this approach.

 What this Guideline is about

 1. This Guideline applies to a private company (or trustee1) beneficiary of a trust and sub-trust where the trustee:

-2. This Guideline only applies where a UPE has been dealt with in accordance with investment Option 1 as described in paragraph 1 of this Guideline and the repayment of the principal of the loan is required to be made in the 2017 income year or 2018 income year.
+2. This Guideline only applies where a UPE has been dealt with in accordance with investment Option 1 as described in paragraph 1 of this Guideline and the repayment of the principal of the loan is required to be made in the 2017, 2018 or 2019 income year.

 Background - Division 7A and UPEs